 It was like an emergency responder rushing to the scene of an accident.
 The Federal Reserve took less than two weeks to slash interest rates to zero and unveil its largest bond-buying program in history when the coronavirus pandemic first bulldozed into the economy.

-But a financial system that’s now recovering at a rapid clip is in no way lessening the burden of the U.S. central bank’s job: steering the world’s largest economy out of a recession but away from overheating by determining how much you pay to borrow and how much you’re paid to save.
+But a financial system that’s now on the mend is in no way lessening the burden of the U.S. central bank’s job: steering the world’s largest economy out of a recession but away from overheating and other downside risks (like the Delta variant) by determining how much you pay to borrow and how much you’re paid to save.